No drama at ASEAN summits: Thai foreign minister

 He also said ASEAN is closely monitoring political developments and the possible transfer of power in the United States and some European countries, but played down their effect on ASEAN's member states, adding that the group will maintain its own methods in dealing with such issues constructively.

-Before ASEAN leaders began their meeting, the organization officially accepted Chile, Egypt, Iran and Morocco into the Treaty of Amity and Cooperation in Southeast Asia, which aims to promote regional peace and stability.
+Before ASEAN leaders began their meeting, the organization officially accepted Chile, Egypt and Morocco into the Treaty of Amity and Cooperation in Southeast Asia, which aims to promote regional peace and stability.

 While the country that holds the rotating ASEAN chairmanship is supposed to host two summits a year, due to logistical concerns Laos will be hosting the 28th and 29th ASEAN summits back to back this week, effectively resulting in a single meeting.